 This whitepaper provides an overview of the primary elements of comparability and adjustments under the three primary categories of market methodology.

-This whitepaper, by Travis W. Harms, equips directors and shareholders to contribute to capital structure decisions that promote the financial health and sustainability of the company.
+This whitepaper, by Travis W. Harms, equips directors to contribute to capital structure decisions that promote the financial health and sustainability of the family business.

 In this 2013 whitepaper we review financial issues arising when community banks merge or sell to a larger, public institution.
 It is not intended to answer every question and, in some instances, our intention is to raise questions for directors and managers to evaluate.
 In a series of follow-up papers and webinars we will address specific topics that merit further scrutiny.